Xunnamius/projector-lens-lib-cjs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 A clear and concise description of what actually happened.
 If applicable, add screenshots to help explain the problem.

-If you really want this bug fixed in a timely manner, consider including below a link to a Minimal Reproducible Example (MRE) (https://bit.ly/3q2fyVo) that demonstrates your problem both simply and in as few lines of code as possible!
+If we cannot reproduce the bug, it's unlikely we can fix it!
+So, if you really want this bug fixed in a timely manner, consider linking to a Minimal Reproducible Example (MRE) (https://bit.ly/3q2fyVo) that demonstrates your problem both simply and in as few lines of code as possible!
 -->

 </details>